Sphere (venue): Other locations

-An identical MSG Sphere is planned to be built in Stratford, East London, and MSG intends to build others around the world.
+MSG had initially stated that it intends to build other Sphere venues around the world.

+A similar MSG Sphere was proposed to be built in Stratford, East London.
+However, in November 2023, Sphere's planning permission was rejected by Mayor of London Sadiq Khan, primarily over concerns about potential light pollution.
+The Tees Valley Mayor, Ben Houchen, suggested Teesside in North East England as an alternative location for Sphere.

+In December 2023, Sphere Entertainment was discussing building of a new venue to be used for K-pop concerts in Hanam, South Korea.
+After discussions stalled for South Korea and also Saudi Arabia, MSG was in talks with developers in United Arab Emirates to build a second Sphere in Abu Dhabi.
+On October 15, 2024, Sphere Entertainment confirmed that a second Sphere, identical to the one in Las Vegas, would be built in Abu Dhabi.

+In March 2025, Dolan stated that that the company was exploring the possibility of building smaller-scale iterations of Sphere, with a capacity of around 5,000 spectators.

-MSG Sphere Studios
+Sphere Studios

-MSG Sphere Studios opened in Burbank, California in May 2022.
+Sphere Studios, originally MSG Sphere Studios, opened in Burbank, California, in May 2022.
 The facility handles production and post-production work for the Las Vegas sphere and future spheres.
 MSG Sphere Studios sought to collaborate with filmmakers and musicians to create some of the content for the Las Vegas sphere.
-Ted King, who previously worked on Star Trek: The Experience, is among those who will create visual content for the MSG Sphere.
-The studio will also produce content in association with the 2023 Las Vegas Grand Prix, which will travel past the MSG Sphere.
+Ted King, who previously worked on Star Trek: The Experience, is among those who will create visual content for Sphere in Las Vegas.
+The studio will also produce content in association with the 2023 Las Vegas Grand Prix, which will travel past Sphere.